 Up until now, we have been assuming that all edges are unit distance.
-Let us relax that restriction and see what changes are required in the parallel breadth-first search algorithm.
+Let us relax that restriction and see what changes are required in the parallel breadthfirst search algorithm.
 The adjacency lists, which were previously lists of node ids, must now encode the edge distances as well.
-In line 6 of the mapper code in Figure 5.4, instead of emitting d+1 as the value, we must now emit d+w where w is the edge distance.
+In line 6 of the mapper code in Algorithm 5.2, instead of emitting d+1 as the value, we must now emit d+wwhere w is the edge distance.
 No other changes to the algorithm are required, but the termination behavior is very different.
-To illustrate, consider the graph fragment in Figure 5.5, where s is the source node, and in this iteration, we just "discovered" node r for the very first time.
+To illustrate, consider the graph fragment in Figure 5.3, where s is the source node, and in this iteration, we just "discovered" node r for the very first time.
 Assume for the sake of argument that we've already discovered the shortest distance to node p, and that the shortest distance to r so far goes through p.
-This, however, does not guarantee that we've discovered the shortest distance to r, since there may exist a path going through q that we haven't encountered yet (because it lies outside the search frontier).6 However, as the search frontier expands, we'll eventually cover q and all other nodes along the path from p to q to r-which means that with sufficient iterations, we will discover the shortest distance to r.
+This, however, does not guarantee that we've discovered the shortest distance to r, since there may exist a path going through q that we haven't encountered vet (because it lies outside the search frontier).
+However, as the search frontier expands, we'll eventually cover q and all other nodes along the path from p to q to r-which means that with sufficient iterations, we will discover the shortest distance to r.
 But how do we know that we've found the shortest distance to p?
-Well, if the shortest path to p lies within the search frontier, we would
+Well, if the shortest path to p lies within the search frontier, we would have already discovered it.
+And if it doesn't, the above argument applies.
+Similarly, we can repeat the same argument for all nodes on the path from s to p.
+The conclusion is that, with sufficient iterations, we'll eventually discover all the shortest distances.